Real projective plane

+In topology, the name real projective plane is applied to any surface which is topologically equivalent to the real projective plane.
+Topologically, the real projective plane is compact and non-orientable (one-sided).
+It cannot be embedded in three-dimensional Euclidean space without intersecting itself.
+It has Euler characteristic 1, hence a demigenus (non-orientable genus, Euler genus) of 1.

+The topological real projective plane can be constructed by taking the (single) edge of a Möbius strip and gluing it to itself in the correct direction, or by gluing the edge to a disk.
+Alternately, the real projective plane can be constructed by identifying each pair of opposite sides of the square, but in opposite directions, as shown in the diagram.
+(Performing any of these operations in three-dimensional space causes the surface to intersect itself.)

 Examples

 Projective geometry is not necessarily concerned with curvature and the real projective plane may be twisted up and placed in the Euclidean plane or 3-space in many different ways.
 Some of the more important examples are described below.

 The projective plane cannot be embedded (that is without intersection) in three-dimensional Euclidean space.
 The proof that the projective plane does not embed in three-dimensional Euclidean space goes like this: Assuming that it does embed, it would bound a compact region in three-dimensional Euclidean space by the generalized Jordan curve theorem.
 The outward-pointing unit normal vector field would then give an orientation of the boundary manifold, but the boundary manifold would be the projective plane, which is not orientable.
 This is a contradiction, and so our assumption that it does embed must have been false.

 The projective sphere

 Consider a sphere, and let the great circles of the sphere be "lines", and let pairs of antipodal points be "points".
 It is easy to check that this system obeys the axioms required of a projective plane: